God Level: Background and promotion

 In June 2013, Kanye West released his sixth studio album, Yeezus, to critical acclaim.
 Shortly afterwards, it was reported that West was working on a then-unnamed sequel album.
 Several record producers, including Rick Rubin, Q-Tip, and Mike Will Made It, confirmed their involvement on the album, and West discussed it in subsequent interviews.'
 West worked on the album under the internal name Yeezus II, intending to release it in 2014, but later renamed it to So Help Me God as the album's themes became more distant from that of Yeezus.
 After announcing So Help Me God in May 2015, West released several singles for the album, though would once again change its direction, retitling it Swish.
 This incarnation, after undergoing more name changes, eventually released in February 2016 as The Life of Pablo.

 On May 24, 2014, Adidas aired a commercial titled "The Dream: All in or Nothing" to promote the 2014 FIFA World Cup.
 Starring several football players, including Lionel Messi, Dani Alves, and Bastian Schweinsteiger, the advertisement is scored by "God Level" as the athletes train and compete in a tournament.
 The song was the first previewed for Yeezus II, being followed by a July 2014 listening event at the Café Royal Hotel in London, consisting of 20 songs.
-After the commercial aired, Hudson Mohawke confirmed via Twitter that he, as well as Mike Dean, 88-Keys, and Noah Goldstein contributed production to the song alongside West.
-That same day, Adidas Football uploaded an extended version to their official SoundCloud account, though later deleted it.
-Music publications initially reported that this was the full version of the song, although Mohawke later stated that the upload was cut down from its original length.
+After the commercial aired, Hudson Mohawke confirmed via Twitter that he, Mike Dean, 88-Keys, and Noah Goldstein contributed production to the song alongside West.
+That same day, Adidas Football uploaded an extended version to their official SoundCloud account, though it was later deleted.
+Music publications initially reported this as the full version of the song, although Mohawke stated the upload was cut down from its original length.
 At a May 28 show for Red Bull Music Academy, Mohawke briefly teased a snippet of "God Level" before mixing it into a different track.

 Composition

 The SoundCloud version of "God Level" runs under 3 minutes in length.
 The song's instrumental is sparse, consisting of a drum-heavy beat with tribal-inspired patterns, as well as synthesizers.
 Several reviewers compared its production style to Yeezus due to both sharing influences from industrial music.
-Spins Colin Joyce wrote that the song "sounds appropriately like a grating post-Yeezus banger", but noted that it was inconsistent with reports that West's upcoming album would have a "kinder, gentler" sound.
+Spins Colin Joyce wrote that the song "sounds appropriately like a grating post-Yeezus banger", but noted it was inconsistent with reports that West's upcoming album would have a "kinder, gentler" sound.

 This version of "God Level" also contains few lyrics, with most of the track being instrumental.
-In its verse, West raps about seeing "sharks in the water", promising the listener that they "don't see murder like this this often."
+In its verse, West raps about seeing "sharks in the water" and promises the listener they "don't see murder like this this often."
 He later raps that said sharks "try to do nothing but put cocks in your daughter," which Dharmix X of Complex characterized as "a line as jarring as the production itself."
 In its chorus, West repeats the phrase "God level".